 - California Law.
 In response to California’s Drug Marketing Practices Law, we have also established an annual spending limit for certain promotional activities directed towards a healthcare professional licensed by the State of California.
 More specifically, the promotional activities referenced in the preceding sentence shall not exceed the sum of One Thousand Five Hundred Dollars ($1,500.00) per year per healthcare professional.
 This $1,500 amount is an upper limit and should not be viewed as a “goal.”
 Any exception to this $1,500 amount requires the prior, written approval of the Chief Compliance Officer.

 Education of our officers, directors, employees, and representatives on their legal and ethical obligations is a key component of our compliance program.
 Isto is committed to taking steps to effectively communicate our standards and procedures to all affected personnel.
 In addition, Isto will regularly review and update our training programs and identify additional areas of training on an as-needed basis.

 IV.
 Lines of Communication.

-ISTO has a longstanding policy of open communication among officers, directors, employees, and representatives.
+Isto has a longstanding policy of open communication among officers, directors, employees, and representatives.
 Our goal is that all parties know who to turn to report and discuss compliance matters and should be able to do so without fear of retribution.
-In order to assist with the reporting compliance matters, ISTO has established a 24-hour toll-free telephonic answering service for reporting and tracking of compliance concerns to assist in the identification of possible unethical, illegal, or questionable behavior.
-The toll-free number is 1-800-724-1285 and should be utilized to report and discuss any compliance matters pertaining to ISTO Technologies.
+In order to assist with the reporting compliance matters, Isto has established a 24-hour toll-free telephonic answering service for reporting and tracking of compliance concerns to assist in the identification of possible unethical, illegal, or questionable behavior.
+The toll-free number is 1-800-724-1285 and should be utilized to report and discuss any compliance matters pertaining to Isto Biologics.